EchoMAV/PiStreamer/README.md

 # PiStreamer
-This is a Python application using the picamera2 library to open a camera on an RPi and perform a series of commands:
+This is a Python application using the picamera2 library to open a camera on an RPi and perform a series of commands.
+A full list of support commands can be found at `CommandType`.
+Here are some common examples:
 * Streaming to UDP GCS destination
 * Streaming to ATAK
 * Capturing still photos
 * Recording video
 * Changing the digital zoom of the frame
+* Stabilizing the stream

 ## Dependencies
 Tested on RPi4 CM running Raspian: